The Ultimate In Birding Tours

 To complete our set of Amazonian lodges, we will visit Muyuna Lodge, where we have a very good chance at seeing Wattled Curassow, an endangered bird known from only a few sites in South America.
 The second ‘mega’ curassow we hope to see during our travels!
 Muyuna also features rich varzea forest, home to the near-endemic Black-tailed Antbird as well as Hoatzin, Rufous-sided Crake, Dot-backed Antbird, Johannes’s Pygmy-Tyrant and delightful Pygmy Marmosets.

-The finale of our exciting Amazonian Peru: Iquitos tour will take place in the newly created Allpahuayo-Mishana Reserve.
-Protecting the largest concentration of white-sand forest so far known in Peruvian Amazonia, newly discovered birds such as Ancient Antwren, Allpahuayo Antbird, Mishana Tyrannulet and Iquitos Gnatcatcher are easily accessible from our comfortable hotel in Iquitos.
+The finale of our exciting Amazonian Peru: Iquitos tour will take place in the newly created Allpahuayo-Mishana Reserve and at nearby sites.
+The reserve and surroundings protect the largest concentration of white-sand forest so far known in Peruvian Amazonia.
+In consequence, recently discovered birds such as Ancient Antwren, Allpahuayo Antbird, Mishana Tyrannulet and Iquitos Gnatcatcher are easily accessible from our comfortable hotel in Iquitos.

 Birdquest has operated Peru birding tours since 1982.